Eligibility: Is this trek good for me?

 Rupin Pass Trek is a moderate plus trek i.e. it requires more strength and endurance than moderate level treks.
 It is a high altitude trek climbing to the height of 4650 meters.
 Therefore, it is recommended that you first gain an experience of trekking to altitudes of 3700 meters and learn about campsite basics, ascending descending on mountain trails, basics of high altitude acclimatization process and then move up a notch with Rupin Pass Trek.
 For details on trek difficulty level, please read on Bikat Rating Scale

 There are no direct buses to Sankri from Delhi.
-There You can take overnight UKSRTC buses and Volvos available from Delhi ISBT to Dehradun.
+There You can take overnight UKSRTC volvo buses available from Delhi ISBT to Dehradun.
 The distance from Delhi to Dehradun is about 247 km.
 You can also hire a taxi or outstation cab from Delhi to Dehradun.

 The nearest railway station to Dhaula is 187 km away in Dehradun.
 There are a number of trains running between Delhi and Dehradun like Dehradun Express, Mussoorie Express, Nanda Devi Express.
 It is advisable to make your train bookings a month in advance.

-The nearest airport from Dhaula is Jolly Grant airport in Dehradun which is 213 km away from Sankri.
-You can reach Dehradun from New Delhi by flight.
+The nearest airport from Dhaula is Jolly Grant airport in Dehradun which is 213 km away .
+You can reach Dehradun by flight.